simonwep/selection/packages/vanilla/README.md

     // Query selectors for elements which will be used as boundaries for the selection.
     boundaries: ['html'],

-    // px, how many pixels the point should move before starting the selection (combined distance).
-    // Or specifiy the threshold for each axis by passing an object like {x: <number>, y: <number>}.
-    startThreshold: 10,

-    // Enable / disable touch support
-    allowTouch: true,

-    // On which point an element should be selected.
-    // Available modes are cover (cover the entire element), center (touch the center) or
-    // the default mode is touch (just touching it).
-    intersect: 'touch',
+    // Behaviour related options.
+    behaviour: {

         // Specifies what should be done if already selected elements get selected again.
         //   invert: Invert selection for elements which were already selected
         //   keep: Keep selected elements (use clearSelection() to remove those)
         //   drop: Remove stored elements after they have been touched
         overlap: 'invert',

-    // Configuration in case a selectable gets just clicked.
-    singleTap: {

-        // Enable single-click selection (Also disables range-selection via shift + ctrl).
-        allow: true,

-        // 'native' (element was mouse-event target) or 'touch' (element visually touched).
+        // On which point an element should be selected.
+        // Available modes are cover (cover the entire element), center (touch the center) or
+        // the default mode is touch (just touching it).
-        intersect: 'native'
+        intersect: 'touch',

-    },
+        // px, how many pixels the point should move before starting the selection (combined distance).
+        // Or specifiy the threshold for each axis by passing an object like {x: <number>, y: <number>}.
+        startThreshold: 10,

         // Scroll configuration.
         scrolling: {

             // On scrollable areas the number on px per frame is devided by this amount.
             // Default is 10 to provide a enjoyable scroll experience.
             speedDivider: 10,

             // Browsers handle mouse-wheel events differently, this number will be used as
             // numerator to calculate the mount of px while scrolling manually: manualScrollSpeed / scrollSpeedDivider.
             manualSpeed: 750
+        }
+    },

+    // Features.
+    features: {

+        // Enable / disable touch support.
+        touch: true,

+        // Configuration in case a selectable gets just clicked.
+        tap: {

+            // Enable single-click selection (Also disables range-selection via shift + ctrl).
+            allow: true,

+            // 'native' (element was mouse-event target) or 'touch' (element visually touched).
+            intersect: 'native'
+        }
     }
 });

 ```

 ## Events

 Use the `on(event, cb)` and `off(event, cb)` functions to bind / unbind event-listener.

 | Event          | Description |